HTTP-RPC/Kilo/README.md

 Unspecified values are automatically converted to `0` or `false` for primitive types.

-`List` arguments represent multi-value parameters and behave similarly to `<select multiple>` tags in HTML.
+`List` arguments represent multi-value parameters.
 List values are automatically converted to their declared types (e.g. `List<Double>`).

-`URL` and `List<URL>` arguments represent file uploads and behave similarly to `<input type="file">` tags in HTML forms.
+`URL` and `List<URL>` arguments represent file uploads.
 They may be used only with `POST` requests submitted using the multi-part form data encoding.
 See the [file upload](https://github.com/HTTP-RPC/Kilo/blob/master/kilo-test/src/main/java/org/httprpc/kilo/test/FileUploadService.java) example for more information.

 If an argument value cannot be coerced to the expected type, an HTTP 400 (bad request) response will be returned.
 If no method is found that matches the provided arguments, an HTTP 405 (method not allowed) response is returned.